4 Quick Ways to Repurpose your Social Media Content

-Please note that this same strategy can be done with any quality content you have already put out there.
+Please note that this same strategy can be done with any quality content you already have.
 I always recommend evergreen content for this very reason.

 Repurpose your Social Media Content

-The good news is, many social media platforms are video ready however, not always able to support the length.
-This, doesn’t need to be a bad thing — in fact, short video content can help peak curiosity of viewers more so than longer content.
+The good news is many social media platforms are video ready already … however, they’re not always able to support the length.
+This doesn’t need to be a bad thing — in fact, short video content can help pique the curiosity of viewers more so than longer content can now.

-Meaning, the ‘trailer type‘ videos can help draw more eyeballs to longer pieces — because your audience wants more.
-Now, you do not need to be video editor savvy to make this happen — there are many mobile applications that will help you do this.
+Meaning the ‘trailer type‘ videos can help draw more eyeballs to longer pieces — because your audience wants more.
+Now, you do not need to be video editor savvy to make this happen — many mobile applications will help you do this.

 Facebook Live Repurposed to Youtube

-Repurpose Image from Facebook to Instagram
+Repurpose Images from Facebook to Instagram

 This is something you can always come back to later.

-Head over to your Pinterest account, select upload, add a sentence or two and boom done!
-Pinterest also allows for ‘clickable’ links to be included in the description, so you may consider entering your Facebook profile link for example or, a link to the original piece of content (blog, website, etc.)
+Head over to your Pinterest account, select upload, add a sentence or two and boom, done!
+Pinterest also allows for ‘clickable’ links to be included in the description, so you may consider entering your Facebook profile link, for example, or a link to the original piece of content (blog, website, etc.)

-Final Thoughts …
+A Few Final Thoughts …

-I hope that this information was helpful to you and let me know where you spend most of your income producing time!
+I hope that this information was helpful to you, and let me know where you spend most of your income-producing time!

 Seeking more social media training to help grow your business?